pankajmore/pankajmore.github.com/_posts/2014-02-06-code-reloading-in-erlang.md

 old module.
 Also, the mailbox of each process is preserved during upgrades.

-How to achieve this in Cloud Haskell?
+How to achieve all this in Cloud Haskell?
+Why do we need to have mutiple versions of modules in memory?
+Think about it!
+I will answer this in my next post.